Decomposed Prototype Learning for Few-Shot Scene Graph Generation: Abstract

 \section{Abstract}

-\blfootnote{$^\dagger$ Corresponding author. } Today's scene graph generation (SGG) models typically require abundant manual annotations to learn new predicate types.
-Thus, it is difficult to apply them to real-world applications with a long-tailed distribution of predicates.
-In this paper, we focus on a new promising task of SGG: few-shot SGG (\textbf{FSSGG}).
-FSSGG encourages models to be able to quickly transfer previous knowledge and recognize novel predicates well with only a few examples.
-Although many advanced approaches have achieved great success on few-shot learning (FSL) tasks, straightforwardly extending them into FSSGG is not applicable due to two intrinsic characteristics of predicate concepts: 1) Each predicate category commonly has multiple semantic meanings under different contexts.
-2) The visual appearance of relation triplets with the same predicate differs greatly under different subject-object pairs.
-Both issues make it hard to model conventional latent representations for predicate categories with state-of-the-art FSL methods.
-To this end, we propose a novel Decomposed Prototype Learning (\textbf{DPL}).
-Specifically, we first construct a decomposable prototype space to capture intrinsic visual patterns of subjects and objects for predicates, and enhance their feature representations with these decomposed prototypes.
-Then, we devise an intelligent metric learner to assign adaptive weights to each support sample by considering the relevance of their subject-object pairs.
-We further re-split the VG dataset and compare DPL with various FSL methods to benchmark this task.
-Extensive results show that DPL achieves excellent performance in both base and novel categories.
+Today's scene graph generation (SGG) models typically require abundant manual annotations to learn new predicate types.
+Therefore, it is difficult to apply them to real-world applications with massive uncommon predicate categories whose annotations are hard to collect.
+In this paper, we focus on \emph{Few-Shot SGG (FSSGG)}, which encourages SGG models to be able to quickly transfer previous knowledge and recognize unseen predicates well with only a few examples.
+However, current methods for FSSGG are hindered by the high intra-class variance of predicate categories in SGG: On one hand, each predicate category commonly has multiple semantic meanings under different contexts.
+On the other hand, the visual appearance of relation triplets with the same predicate differs greatly under different subject-object compositions.
+Such great variance of inputs makes it hard to learn generalizable representation for each predicate category with current few-shot learning (FSL) methods.
+However, we found that this intra-class variance of predicates is highly related to the composed subjects and objects.
+To model the intra-class variance of predicates with subject-object context, we propose a novel \emph{Decomposed Prototype Learning (DPL)} model for FSSGG.
+Specifically, we first construct a decomposable prototype space to capture diverse semantics and visual patterns of subjects and objects for predicates by decomposing them into multiple prototypes.
+Afterwards, we integrate these prototypes with different weights to generate query-adaptive predicate representation with more reliable semantics for each query sample.
+We conduct extensive experiments and compare with various baseline methods to show the effectiveness of our method.